 - 1. Investments in hedge funds are prohibited. - 2.
 No investment shall be permitted except pursuant to a written investment policy adopted by the Board of Trustees as provided in chapter 112, part VII, Florida Statutes.
-In accordance with Section 121.116, Ordinance Code, prior to the adoption of any change in asset allocation or the introduction of a new asset class, the Board of Trustees shall give 10 days' written notice of the meeting at which the proposed change shall be considered to the City Council Finance Committee. - 3.
-For the purposes of this section, the following terms have the following definitions: - a.
-"Alternative investment" means an investment by the Board of Trustees in private equity funds which includes all of the private equity sub-strategies, including buyout, growth capital, venture capital, distressed investing, private debt/mezzanine debt, private real assets/natural resources/energy, venture fund, or a direct investment in a portfolio company through an investment manager or general partner.
+In accordance with Section 121.116, Ordinance Code, prior to the adoption of any change in asset allocation or the introduction of a new asset class, the Board of Trustees shall give 10 days'

+written notice of the meeting at which the proposed change shall be considered to the City Council Finance Committee.

+- 3. For the purposes of this section, the following terms have the following definitions: - a.
+"Alternative investment" means an investment by the Board of Trustees in: - private equity funds; inclusive of sub-strategies such as buyout, growth capital, venture capital, distressed investing, private debt/mezzanine debt, private real assets/natural resources/energy, venture fund, or a direct investment in a portfolio company through an investment manager or general partner. - private credit funds; inclusive of sub-strategies such as direct lending, asset-back debt, specialty finance, special situations, and distressed debt. - non-core real estate; inclusive of strategies such as value-added and opportunistic. - b.
-- b.
 "Alternative investment vehicle" means the limited partnership, limited liability company, or similar legal structure or investment manager through which the Board invests in a portfolio company. - c.
 "Portfolio Company" means a corporation or other issuer, any of whose securities are owned by an alternative investment vehicle or the Board and any subsidiary of such corporation or other issuer. - d.
 "Portfolio positions" means individual investments in portfolio companies which are made by the alternative investment vehicles. - e.
 "Proprietor" means an alternative investment vehicle, a portfolio company in which the alternative investment vehicle is invested. - f.
 Prior to investment in any alternative investment or alternative investment vehicle, the Board shall develop and adopt specific guidelines pertaining to such investments. - 4.
 The Board of Trustees is authorized to make the same investments the General Employee Pension Fund or the Correctional Officers Pension Fund are permitted to make, provided this Policy is revised to comply with such investment accordingly. - 5.
-The private investment portfolio in aggregate will be diversified over the long-term by having broad exposure across the strategies listed above.
+The private alternative investment portfolio in aggregate will be diversified over the long-term by having broad exposure to any combination of the strategies listed above.
 Further, diversification by vintage year, industry group, strategy, and geography shall be emphasized.
 Use of leverage in any strategy and any "lock-up" periods shall be fully disclosed and appropriate given the underlying strategy. - 6.
-Each private investment shall be invested and diversified according to investment's legal documentation.
+Each private alternative investment shall be invested and diversified according to investment's legal documentation.
 Accordingly, at the composite level, no limitations shall be imposed on any single partnership, strategy or investment. - 7.
-Private investments are expected to produce a dollar-weighted return (internal rate of return or "IRR") that exceeds a public market equivalent ("PME") dollar-weighted return of a market index appropriate for the strategy over the term of the investment.
-Where possible, peer comparisons shall be made using statistically valid performance universes with the expectation that performance will rank above median in vintage year periods.

-G. Commingled and Mutual Fund Guidelines / Restrictions:
+Private investments are expected to produce a dollar-weighted return (internal rate of return or "IRR") that exceeds a public market equivalent ("PME") dollar-weighted return of a market index, or an alternative appropriate index, for the strategy over the term of the investment.
+Where possible, peer comparisons shall be made using statistically valid performance universes with the expectation that performance will rank above median in vintage year periods. - G. Commingled and Mutual Fund Guidelines / Restrictions: